alefore/weblog/ten-years-of-edge.md

 ### Unrelated distractions

-I think the complete system diagram would be this:
+The complete system diagram would be this:

      ┏━━━━━━━━━━━━━━┓        ┏━━━━━━━━━━━━┓        ┏━━━━━━━━━━━━━━━━┓
      ┃  Unrelated   ┠──(+g)──> Background ┠─(+h⏳)─> Transformative <─╮